art-book-online/art-book-online.github.io/_posts/2025-12-30-first-post.md

 This is the first post to the ART Book website.

+{: .notice--info}
 Whoa, this is an info block!

+{: .notice--warning}
+Oops, this is an warning block.
+No bueno!

-{: .notice--info}
+{: .notice}
+This is just a plain notice block.
+Big whoop!